sdkdeepa/tfjs-image-captioner/README.md

 # API
 getImageCaptions(imagePath)
-Generates captions for the image located at imagePath.
+- Generates captions for the image located at imagePath.

 imagePath (string): Path to the image file.
-Returns a Promise that resolves with an array of captions generated for the image.
+- Returns a Promise that resolves with an array of captions generated for the image.

 # Dependencies
 @tensorflow/tfjs
 @tensorflow-models/coco-ssd

+# Predictions
+This npm package utilizes TensorFlow.js to analyze images and extract objects, enabling it to make predictions.
+Based on these predictions, captions are generated for the images.
+It's important to note that while this package provides an initial initiative towards image captioning, the accuracy of the captions may vary.
+Further training of the TensorFlow models may be required to improve the accuracy of the captions.

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.